Speech Perception & Acoustics (SPA) Laboratories

 Work performed in the Speech Psychoacoustics Laboratory seeks to clarify the processing mechanisms involved in human hearing, and the limitations to these mechanisms imposed by hearing impairment or cochlear prostheses.
 Relationships between basic psychoacoustic phenomena involving simple stimuli and the perception of complex signals such as speech are explored.

-Childhood Cognition, Communication, and Brain Injury Lab
+Childhood Cognition, Communication, and Brain Injury (CABI) Lab

 Research in the Childhood Cognition, Communication, and Brain Injury Lab (CABI Lab) focuses on improving outcomes for children and adolescents with acquired brain injury (ABI) and other complex medical conditions.
 Our work seeks to improve gaps in access to and utilization of services designed to support children with ABI and to identify specific approaches that would improve assessment and treatment practices following pediatric ABI.
 To inform our work in children with ABI, some of our research focuses on expanding our understanding of children with typical development in areas such as academic discourse.